Inside: 5 great, educational word study games online for school age kids to play in or out of school.

-Technology makes it possible for our students to easily practice vocabulary, phonics and spelling online and there are some great online word games sites available for students of all ages to explore.
+Technology makes it possible for our students to easily practice vocabulary, phonics and spelling online and there are some great online word study games available for students of all ages to explore.
 Today I’m sharing five of the best learning websites for kids that focus on literacy learning.
 The sites on this list make the cut because they each score well against the following criteria;

 - The games are educational and they encourage kids to think